UladzislauBlok/JavaConcurrency/doc/I_Fundamentals/Highlight.md

 5. Do not allow the 'this' reference to escape during construction
 6. Immutable objects are always thread-safe.
 7. An object is immutable if:
-   • Its state cannot be modified after construction;
+   * Its state cannot be modified after construction;
-   • All its fields are final;
+   * All its fields are final;
-   • It is properly constructed (the 'this' reference does not escape during construction).
+   * It is properly constructed (the 'this' reference does not escape during construction).
 8. Just as it is a good practice to make all fields private unless they need greater visibility, it is a good practice to make all fields final unless they need to be mutable.
 9. Immutable objects can be used safely by any thread without additional synchronization, even when synchronization is not used to publish them.
 10. To publish an object safely, both the reference to the object and the object’s state must be made visible to other threads at the same time.
 A properly constructed object can be safely published by:
-    • Initializing an object reference from a static initializer;
+    * Initializing an object reference from a static initializer;
-    • Storing a reference to it into a volatile field or AtomicReference;
+    * Storing a reference to it into a volatile field or AtomicReference;
-    • Storing a reference to it into a final field of a properly constructed object;
+    * Storing a reference to it into a final field of a properly constructed object;
-    • Storing a reference to it into a field that is properly guarded by a lock.
+    * Storing a reference to it into a field that is properly guarded by a lock.
 11. Collection rules:
-    • Placing a key or value in a Hashtable, synchronizedMap, or ConcurrentMap safely publishes it to any thread that retrieves it from the Map (whether directly or via an iterator);
+    * Placing a key or value in a Hashtable, synchronizedMap, or ConcurrentMap safely publishes it to any thread that retrieves it from the Map (whether directly or via an iterator);
-    • Placing an element in a Vector, CopyOnWriteArrayList, CopyOnWriteArraySet, synchronizedList, or synchronizedSet safely publishes it to any thread that retrieves it from the collection;
+    * Placing an element in a Vector, CopyOnWriteArrayList, CopyOnWriteArraySet, synchronizedList, or synchronizedSet safely publishes it to any thread that retrieves it from the collection;
-    • Placing an element on a BlockingQueue or a ConcurrentLinkedQueue safely publishes it to any thread that retrieves it from the queue.
+    * Placing an element on a BlockingQueue or a ConcurrentLinkedQueue safely publishes it to any thread that retrieves it from the queue.
 12. Safely published effectively immutable objects can be used safely by any thread without additional synchronization.
 13. The publication requirements for an object depend on its mutability:
-    • Immutable objects can be published through any mechanism;
+    * Immutable objects can be published through any mechanism;
-    • Effectively immutable objects must be safely published;
+    * Effectively immutable objects must be safely published;
-    • Mutable objects must be safely published, and must be either thread safe or guarded by a lock.
+    * Mutable objects must be safely published, and must be either thread safe or guarded by a lock.
 14. The most useful policies for using and sharing objects in a concurrent program are:
-    • Thread-confined.
+    * Thread-confined.
 A thread-confined object is owned exclusively by and confined to one thread, and can be modified by its owning thread.
-    •Shared read-only.
+    *Shared read-only.
 A shared read-only object can be accessed concurrently by multiple threads without additional synchronization, but cannot be modified by any thread.
 Shared read-only objects include immutable and effectively immutable objects.
-    • Shared thread-safe.
+    * Shared thread-safe.
 A thread-safe object performs synchronization internally, so multiple threads can freely access it through its public interface without further synchronization.
-    •Guarded.
+    *Guarded.
 A guarded object can be accessed only with a specific lock held.
 Guarded objects include those that are encapsulated within other thread-safe objects and published objects that are known to be guarded by a specific lock.

 Chapter 4.
 Composing objects
 1. The design process for a thread-safe class should include these three basic elements:
-   • Identify the variables that form the object’s state;
+   * Identify the variables that form the object’s state;
-   • Identify the invariants that constrain the state variables;
+   * Identify the invariants that constrain the state variables;
-   • Establish a policy for managing concurrent access to the object’s state.
+   * Establish a policy for managing concurrent access to the object’s state.
 2. You cannot ensure thread safety without understanding an object’s invariants and post conditions.
 Constraints on the valid values or state transitions for state variables can create atomicity and encapsulation requirements.
 3. Encapsulating data within an object confines access to the data to the object’s methods, making it easier to ensure that the data is always accessed with the appropriate lock held.
 4. Confinement makes it easier to build thread-safe classes because a class that confines its state can be analyzed for thread safety without having to examine the whole program.